 See inside Oklahoma’s next great cultural center.
-Make your reservation to visit Oklahoma Contemporary and see Ed Ruscha: OKLA and Fieldworks: Beyond Measure, the exhibitions currently on view, below.
+Make your reservation to visit Oklahoma Contemporary and see Ed Ruscha: OKLA and We Believed in the Sun, the exhibitions currently on view, below.

 We invite you to visit us safely, as you are comfortable.
 Masks are mandatory at Oklahoma Contemporary, for visitors as well as staff.
-We’re greatly limiting access to the building by using timed tickets -- no more than five people in the galleries every half hour, to allow more than 2,400 square feet per visitor.
+We’re greatly limiting access to the building by using timed tickets -- no more than five people in the galleries every 15 minutes.
 We’ve also developed stringent protocols for sanitation, capacity and social distancing that will allow our guests to safely explore the space while enjoying the art.
 Learn more here.

 Reserve your limited access timed tickets -- up to two weeks in advance -- below.
 Want a weekend Guided Tour?
 Save your free spot here.

-In addition to Ed Ruscha: OKLA and Fieldworks: Beyond Measure, you can visit Robert Montgomery's THE STARS PULLED DOWN FOR REAL, on our North Lawn, and Julian Opie's Faime Walking, in our Sculpture Garden, as well as explore our new home.
+In addition to Ed Ruscha: OKLA and We Believed in the Sun, you can visit Julian Opie's Faime Walking, in our Sculpture Garden, as well as explore our new home.
 Learn more about the artists and works you'll see in our Exhibitions section.

 Things to know before you arrive: